gregs1104/pgbench-tools/README.md

   useful to generate in tabular text format as well.
 * Graphs for buffers/checkpoints throughtout
 * Fix the static number of scales/clients for rates_webreport
+* Fix zombie files when crash of bench on OS-stats processes

 Documentation
 =============